In this Force USA G9 review, I will tell you everything you need to know about this all-in-one gym to decide if it’s right for you.

 You do dips over the midline of the G9 unit since the two halves of the dip station attach to both uprights.
 This has a couple of benefits over the Y-dip style attachment seen on many power racks and which attaches on a single upright:

 - You can lean forward as much as you want without bumping into anything.
 On some power racks with Y-dip bars, your head will make contact with the upright if you lean too far forward.

 - You can face either direction: forward or back.
 On most Y-dip bars, your legs would bump into the upright at the bottom of the rep if you did dips facing away from the rack.

 - The rack is more stable since your weight is distributed over its midline, instead of off to the side on a single upright.

-There’s some less obvious exercises you can do on the Monster G9 dip station:
+There are some less obvious exercises you can do on the Force USA G9 dip station: